Ash515/DigitalGyan/README.md

-# AudioBook
+# AudioBook  📓
-A simple python application that reads the book
+A simple python application that reads the PDF files.

+# Tech Stacks ✨
+- Python

 # 🚀&nbsp;Installation
 1. Clone the repository